 There are plans to bring Churchill Downs into Golden Nugget's realm of operation in the near future as well, which can only bring positive outcomes to the iGaming company.

 Also located on the Atlantic City Boardwalk is the Resorts Casino which opened its sportsbook on August 15th, 2018.
 The area features four self-service kiosks, six betting windows, and a massive viewing area with 15 television screens.
 Partnering with The Stars Group and DraftKings, this casino offers mobile and online sports betting.

 Tropicana Atlantic City

 On September 6th, 2018, Tropicana Atlantic City, a casino hotel located on Atlantic City's boardwalk, announced its recent deal with William Hill to move forward with NJ sports betting.
-The William Hill Sportsbook at Tropicana Atlantic City launched in October of 2018.
+The William Hill Sportsbook at Tropicana Atlantic City launched in October 2018.

 Hard Rock Atlantic City

-Hard Rock Atlantic City partnered with Gaming Innovation Group and in October of 2018 to introduce NJ sports betting.
+Hard Rock Atlantic City partnered with Gaming Innovation Group and in October 2018 to introduce NJ sports betting.
 GiG already operates online gambling for Hard Rock Atlantic City so the partnership is really an extension.
 The partnership anticipates a sports betting launch sometime in early 2019.